aviayos/SmartCart-Application/README.md

 # SmartCart-Application
 SmartCart - it's a user friendly application allows him to purchase the most compatible grocery shopping cart.
+This application contains 2 parts: app side and server side.
+I took a major part in the application side.

 ## Installation